School of Engineering Apprenticeship New course

 Course Overview

 This is a 3-year level 7 Degree Apprenticeship with 70% of time spent in the workplace and 30% in DkIT.
-Its an ‘Earn while you Learn’ programme – apprentices are employed and paid while they are registered on this programme.
+This Apprenticeship is an ‘Earn while you Learn’ programme – apprentices are employed and paid while they are registered on this programme.

 What makes this course different